fossasia/susi.ai/docs/Skill_Tutorial.md

 Note that the `*` wildcards in the query are not used at all.
 They are just there to make it easy that this rule matches.
 It will i.e. match on "What beer brand is the best?"

 Variables are only visible within the same user session.
-Therefore we need authenticated users and that is the main reason that you have to log on to use SUSI.AI
+Therefore, we need authenticated users and that is the main reason that you have to log on to use SUSI.AI